On the Role of Negative Precedent in Legal Outcome Prediction: Discussion

 All our models are exposed to both Shuruk and Suss in the training set.
 However, for the positive outcome baseline, the information about Suss being related to Article 8 is lost.
 Conversely, for the negative outcome baseline, the information about Shuruk being related to Article 8 is lost.
 It is therefore not surprising that the best performing negative\footnote{Simple Baseline $\longformer$.} and positive\footnote{Simple Baseline $\LBERT$.} outcome baseline models both get the Wetjen outcome prediction wrong.
-On the other hand, the best claim--outcome model, which is trained to learn that both Shuruk and Suss are related to Article 8 via the claim prediction objective, gets Wetjen outcome prediction right.
+On the other hand, the best claim--outcome model, which is trained to learn that both Shuruk and Suss are related to Article 8 via the claim prediction objective, makes the correct outcome prediction in the Wetjen case.\looseness-1

-In conclusion, while a better way of modelling negative outcome, our claim-outcome model is not actually superior in learning anything about the law itself.
-It simply leverages the fact that outcomes and claims are easy to predict and enforces the relationship between them.
+In conclusion, our claim-outcome model is indeed a better way of modelling negative outcome, but its superiority is not due to the fact that it is learning anything about the law itself.
+It simply leverages the fact that positive outcomes and claims are easy to predict and enforces the relationship between them.
 To identify the negative outcome with high $F_1$ will require deeper understanding of law than our models are currently capable of. \looseness-1